 In general, prerequisites do not apply, regardless of the course, the program offering it, the background and experience of the alumnus or the AGBS degree previously completed.
-However, in cases that special requirements apply for attending specific courses, the Academic Director of each program (in consultation with the instructor when necessary) reserves the right to review and deny an application for auditing on the grounds that significant prior knowledge and/or experience on the subject is necessary in order to safeguard the academic rigor of the class.
+However, in cases that special requirements apply for attending specific courses, the Academic Director of each program (in consultation with the instructor when necessary) reserves the right to review and deny an application for auditing on the grounds that relate to the class capacity or significant prior knowledge and experience on the subject is necessary in order to safeguard the academic rigor of the class.

-Auditors adhering to the attendance policy set out for all students will receive a formal certificate of attendance.
+Auditors adhering to the attendance policy set out for all students will receive a formal verification of attendance upon request.